hubrix/arcamens/README.md

 He also has helped me with discussing features, advices also some tests.

-I would like to thank Victor Porton who has supported this project during one year financially when i ran out of money and became jobless under the promise of earning 50% of arcamens profit.
+I would like to thank Victor Porton who has supported this project during one year financially when i ran out of money and became jobless under the promise of earning 50% of arcamens profit..
+He has done it on the purpose to attempt to steal my 50% and my old domain arcamens.com which he has transfered from my godaddy account when i trusted him to manage it.

 This project only was possible due to Victor Porton financial and some specification discussion on some features, the features were all proposed by me, Victor Porton had participation just in the criticism of such